JamesBrownR/MeetingSurge/_posts/2026-01-31-stop-no-shows-wasting-time.md

 image: /blog/blogpics/stop-no-shows.webp
 faqs:
   - question: "Should I charge a deposit for all appointments?"
     answer: "Not necessarily.
-Start with deposits for high-value services ($500+), first-time customers, or services that require ordering parts.
+Start with deposits for high-value services {$500+}, first-time customers, or services that require ordering parts.
 For regular oil changes from existing customers, confirmation texts are usually enough.
 Test what works for your shop."

   - question: "What if a customer gets mad about reminder texts?"
     answer: "Extremely rare.
-Most customers appreciate reminders - they're busy too.
+Most customers appreciate reminders... they're busy too.
 If someone complains, simply say 'No problem, I'll take you off our reminder list.'
 But 99% of customers want the reminder because it helps them too."

   - question: "How do I handle customers who habitually cancel last minute?"
     answer: "After 2-3 last-minute cancellations, require a deposit for future appointments.
 Be direct: 'Since we've had to reschedule a few times, we now require a $50 deposit to hold your spot.
 It's fully refunded when you show up.'
 Professional shops set boundaries."